newmans99/Qlik-Simple-Email-Example/README.md

 ```

 ### SECTION: Script Utilities
+Loading the URL Encoding table from w3schools to encode strings.
 ```
 //URL Encoding Mapping Load - Helps to encode the URL to avoid errors
 URL_Encoding_Reference: